CominAtYou/BatteryTile/README.md

+### This branch is for the Google Play release of Battery Tile, which is missing features from the GitHub version.
+For the GitHub version, please switch to the "master" branch.

 # BatteryTile
 An Android Quick Settings tile that displays the current battery state and percentage, and a long-press action to open the battery settings.